domdoesdodrip/CrypticalUnblocker/README.md

-we only have 2 sites, https://crypticality.netlify.app/, https://crypticalunblocker.vercel.app
+we only have 3 sites, https://crypticality.netlify.app/, https://crypticalunblocker.vercel.app and https://domdoesdodrip.github.io/CrypticalUnblocker/
 ANY other sites are not official and you should not trust them

 # Released!